yunmaoQu/jiagou/docs/dev_cn.md

     *   Worker service needs permission to read/write to COS, interact with Kubernetes API (create Jobs, get Job status), and read/write to MySQL/Redis.
     *   Agent Pods (if they handle their own COS interactions via CSI or direct SDK calls) need COS read (for code) and write (for logs) permissions.
 This is often managed via K8s Service Accounts + IRSA (AWS), Workload Identity (GCP/Azure), or OIDC federation with Tencent Cloud CAM.

----

-This is a significant architectural shift.
-Each component introduced (Kafka, K8s, distributed DBs, object storage) has its own complexities and learning curve.
-The provided code snippets are illustrative and would need substantial fleshing out, error handling, and testing to be production-ready.

-Start by tackling one piece at a time, e.g., introducing Kafka between the API and a simplified worker first, then moving the worker to K8s, then integrating COS, etc. This iterative approach will be more manageable.